mdn/content/files/en-us/web/css/position-try-order/index.md

 ### Values

+The `position-try-order` property may be specified as either the keyword value `normal` or a `<try-size>`.

 - `normal`
   - : The default.
-No position try fallback options will be tried when the element is first displayed.
+No position-try fallback options will be tried when the element is first displayed.
 - `<try-size>`
   - : Defines the different try size options, which specify criteria that determine what try option should be applied to the anchor-positioned element when it initially renders.
 Available values are:
     - `most-height`